 Closed-cell foam pads

-Keep in mind that what one individual considers to be the greatest sleeping mat may not be suitable for another.
-It is up to you to decide what attributes are important to you and to select the ideal sleeping pad for your hammock.
+Remember that what one individual considers the greatest sleeping mat may not be suitable for another.
+It is up to you to decide what attributes are important and select the ideal sleeping pad for your hammock.

 Material of the shell

 To protect them from slipping about in your hammock, certain hammock pads feature specific textures or materials.
-If a sliding hammock pad irritates you or if you toss and turn in your sleep, choosing a material that minimizes movement may be a smart option for you.
+If a sliding hammock pad irritates you or you toss and turn in your sleep, choosing a material that minimizes movement may be a smart option.

 Ideal width and length